trasba/imsanity/readme.txt

 == Description ==

-Imsanity automatically resizes insanely huge image uploads down to a size that is more reasonable for display in browser, yet still more than large enough for typical website use.
+Imsanity automatically resizes  huge image uploads down to a size that is more reasonable for display in browser, yet still more than large enough for typical website use.
 The plugin is configurable with a max width, height and quality.
 When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the configured size remove the original image.

-Imsanity also handles bitmap images which WordPress is normally unable to scale.
+Imsanity also provides a bulk-resize feature to selectively resize previously uploaded images to free up disk space.

-This is the perfect plugin for blogs that do not require hi-resolution original images to be stored and/or the contributors don't want (or understand how) to scale images before uploading.
+This plugin is ideal for blogs that do not require hi-resolution original images to be stored and/or the contributors don't want (or understand how) to scale images before uploading.

 = Features =

 * Automatically scales large image uploads to a more "sane" size
+* Bulk-resize feature to selectively resize existing images
 * Allows configuration of max width/height and jpg quality
 * Optionally converts BMP files to JPG so image can be scaled
 * Once enabled, Imsanity requires no actions on the part of the user